martapanc/aoc-data-api/README.md

 Simple Rest API that:
  - logs into https://adventofcode.com/ using a user's session cookie
- - scrapes the "Events" page and retrieved the amount of stars obtained for each year
+ - scrapes the "Events" page and retrieved the number of stars obtained for each year
  - serves the result as JSON list in a convenient format.

  Sample response: